OpenGrade

 Rescores with active consent complete in ~2-3 seconds (API calls only, no user interaction).

-UC-3: Landlord Registration & Dashboard
+UC-3: Client Registration & Dashboard

 Actors

-- Landlord registers with email and password
+- Client registers with email and password

-- Landlord verifies email address
+- Client verifies email address

-- Landlord accesses dashboard
+- Client accesses dashboard

-- Landlord creates new checks
+- Client creates new checks

 UC-4: Score Dispute & Data Deletion